Standing up for elders and their families in Maine

 Berman & Simmons is widely recognized as the best personal injury lawyers in Maine and among the best in the U.S.

 We have obtained several of the largest jury verdicts in Maine history, and many of the largest settlements for our clients.
 Our attorneys are extremely knowledgeable about medical issues and skilled at proving fault, documenting the extent of your injuries, and ensuring that you receive full compensation.
+We have recovered $1 billion for our injured clients.

 These are some of the common types of injury or illness that could be the basis for a legal claim against a nursing home: